gophergala2016/skeddy/README.md

   <cron_expression> <http_endpoint> <payload>
 ```

 cron_expression should be in accordance to the cron expression format given [here](https://godoc.org/github.com/robfig/cron), payload can be raw json or json file from where payload will be read.
-JSON file should be given as @filename.json.
+JSON file should be given as @filename.
+While using UI interface, you can also upload a file whose content will be read and send as payload.

 # Usage

 skeddy can be used to send periodic notifications to http endpoints.
 It has a user friendly UI interface with which anyone can hit my server and add their events in my skeddy.

+# License

+  MIT